Skip to main content

 Even the best systems fail without disciplined processes and a strong food safety culture.
 Employees are your most important line of defense.

-• Ongoing Training: Provide regular, role-specific refreshers on hygiene, allergen control, and sanitation.
+• Ongoing Training: Provide regular, role-specific refreshers on hygiene and sanitation.

-• Hand Hygiene: Enforce strict hand washing and sanitizing at every transition point, especially in high-care areas.
+• Hand Hygiene: Enforce strict hand washing and sanitizing at transition points.

-• Color-Coding: Use color-coded tools, uniforms, and equipment to visually separate raw and RTE zones.
+• Color-Coding: Use color-coded tools and uniforms to separate raw and RTE zones.

-1. Map High-Risk Zones: Identify areas and equipment prone to bacterial growth.
+1. Map high-risk zones and equipment prone to bacterial growth.

-4. Audit Suppliers: Verify COAs and food safety documentation for top suppliers.
+4. Audit suppliers for COAs and food safety documentation.

-5. Test Traceability: Randomly trace a finished product’s ingredients back to their source.
+5. Test traceability by tracking ingredients back to their source.